-In our Kindergarten community, friendships blossom, teachers build community, and a love of learning takes flight, all in a bright, colorful environment where children can engage in educational play in a variety of spaces that lend themselves to group work, large assembly, and quiet reading and reflection, often with older students who come to read with them, a highlight of their day!
+In our Kindergarten community, friendships blossom, teachers build community, and a love of learning takes flight, all in a bright, colorful environment where children can engage in educational play in a variety of learning spaces that lend themselves to group work, large assembly, and quiet reading and reflection, often with older students who come to read with them, a highlight of their day!

 Here you’ll find students who roll the dice to jump from one number to the next, using whole body movement to learn early math skills; students who observe the world around them, what’s undersea, and where Earth fits into the solar system; students who begin to use Hebrew every day in tefillah, conversation, and in learning about the Jewish holidays; students who explore the Torah through stories, songs, and art, and who perform plays for their parents, building confidence and communications skills throughout the year; students who begin to internalize our Jewish values and become mensches.